miquella/vaulted/README.md

 Using Vaulted from other software
 ---------------------------------
-An `env` command has been included with the intention of supplying machine readable output for integration with shells and shell utilities.
+An `env` subcommand has been included with the intention of supplying machine readable output for integration with shells and shell utilities.
 Every effort has been made to supply meaningful return codes on failures along with a description of what has gone wrong.
-See `vaulted-env(1)` for details on the return values to expect and their meanings.
+See `vaulted(1)` for details on the return values to expect and their meanings.

 Going Further